markfinger/fatcontroller/README.md

     // myReceiver receives the signal and passes myData into the function

     // You can register as many receivers as you like, each of which can listen
-    // for as many signals as you like.
+    // for as many signals as you like, each possessing a unique response to the signal.
 ```